CodeForAfrica/afriLEAKS-website/_includes/parts/about.md

 ### Welcome to afriLeaks

 afriLeaks allows you to leak confidential documents of public interest.
-We've designed a system that helps you to share these materials while protecting your own identity, so that it becomes impossible to identify you as the source of the leak.
+We've designed a system that helps you to share these materials while protecting your own identity, making it very hard to identify you as the source of the leak.

 <!--
 Our secure web platform helps you to send us source documents, whether they are memos, contracts, accounts or other evidence of corruption and misbehaviour.